THE MUDDLE FAMILIES

 John had been working as a labourer for C W Peckham in Uckfield when, at the age of 22 years and 9 months (not 17 years and 10 months he gave on his attestation form), he enlisted at Lewes on 19 December 1899 for six years as Private 8123 in the 3rd Battalion of the Royal Sussex Regiment, which was a militia light infantry battalion.
 He was then described as 5ft 1¼ins tall and weighed 123lbs, with a 33½ins chest that expanded to 35½ins, a fresh complexion, grey eyes, brown hair and no distinctive marks.
 He was passed a fit to serve at Chichester on 20 December 1899.
 John was embodied (put on active service) on 6 February 1900 then just over a year later, on 29 March 1901, he embarked with the battalion for South Africa.
 He served with the battalion as mounted infantry in South Africa during the Boer War for which he was awarded the Queen's South Africa Medal with three Colony Clasps for Cape Colony, Orange Free State and Transvaal, and also two Date Clasps for South Africa 1901 and South Africa 1902.
 On 6 February 1902 while in South Africa and after 2 years on active service John was awarded a Good Conduct Badge and the 1d per day increase in pay that went with it.
 On his return from South Africa he arrived at St Helena in the South Atlantic on 15 June 1902 and then England on 11 September 1902 when and was disembodied (taken off active service).
 He had served 2 years and 218 days on active service, of which 1 year and 167 days was overseas.
 John was present at the annual militia training in 1904 and 1905, and he was discharged on 18 December 1905 on completion of the 6 years that he had enlisted for.
 On discharge his conduct and character were described as very good, and his description was 5ft 2¼ins tall with a fresh complexion, grey eyes, brown hair and his trade was labourer.[6]

-When he was 27 years old John married 25-year-old Ellen Mitchell at Holy Cross Church in Uckfield on 27 August 1904, the same day that his sister Mary also married there.
+When he was 27 years old John married 25-year-old Ellen Mitchell at the Parish Church of Holy Cross in Uckfield on 27 August 1904, the same day that his sister Mary also married there.
 John and Ellen were both then living at 5 Foxhall Cottages in Uckfield and John was working as a labourer.
 Ellen was the daughter of Edward and Fortune Mitchell; she had been born at Brighton and her birth registered during the 4th quarter of 1878.
-John and Ellen continued to live in Uckfield where they had three children born between 1905 and 1909.
+John and Ellen continued to live in Uckfield where they had three children born in 1905, 1907 and 1909.
 John was a labourer until at least 1905, but by the beginning of 1908 he had become a platelayer on the railway.
-They then moved to Lewes where they had another child in 1913.
+In the census of 2 April 1911 they were living at 32 Alexandra Road in Uckfield with their three children and John was working as a platelayer.

 The following day, 4 March 1916, John enlisted at Woolwich as a horsekeeper in the Army Veterinary Corps.
 John was Private 15215 in the Army Veterinary Corps before being transferred to the Royal Engineers where his service number was 245663 and then WR/265950.
 For his service during the First World War John was awarded two campaign medals, the Victory Medal and the British War Medal.[8]
 To have been eligible for these medals John must have served in a theatre of war, most likely in France, but as his service before joining the Army Veterinary Corps was in England it must have been during his time in the Army Veterinary Corps and/or the Royal Engineers that John served overseas, but his army service records for this time have not survived.